May Day (James Bond)

 May Day is a character in the James Bond film A View to a Kill, played by actress Grace Jones.
+Jones received a Best Supporting Actress nomination at the 1985 Saturn Awards for her performance.

 In the film

-May Day works as a bodyguard for Max Zorin, and is also his lover.
-She kills Achille Aubergine (escaping from Bond by jumping from the Eiffel Tower) and Godfrey Tibbett.
-She has sexual intercourse with James Bond during the film, dominating him by being on top.
+May Day (Grace Jones) works as a bodyguard for Max Zorin (Christopher Walken), and is also his lover.
+She kills Achille Aubergine (Jean Rougerie) and escapes from James Bond (Roger Moore) by jumping from the Eiffel Tower as well as Sir Godfrey Tibbett (Patrick Macnee) and Chuck Lee (David Yip).
+She has sexual intercourse with Bond during the film, dominating him by being on top.

 When she fights Bond at the end of the film, however, May Day realizes Zorin has left her to die in his mine, and says, "And I thought that creep loved me!"
 She then helps Bond move a bomb clear of the mine with a handcar.
-She willingly drives it out of the mine, where it detonates, killing her.
+She willingly drives it out of the mine and, while Bond desperately runs after her and urges her to jump to safety, it detonates, killing her.